isomerpages/bca-strata/_resources/Forms.md

 1. Please ensure that handwritten forms are neat and legible, or the form may not be accepted for processing.

-~~2.
-If you filling out a form in MS Word format, please ensure that the finished document conforms to the required format as shown in the PDF version.
-Fields should not be removed from a MS Word version form.~~
+2. If you filling out a form in MS Word format, please ensure that the finished document conforms to the required format as shown in the PDF version.
+Fields should not be removed from a MS Word version form.

 3. Hardcopies of signed and completed forms are to be submitted to the Strata Titles Boards.